 The TRE 1 QMA is believed to contain two biological stocks: East Northland (EN) to Hauraki Gulf (HG), and Bay of Plenty.
 Stock assessments for each of these stocks were rejected by the Northern Inshore Working Group in 2015 and 2016.
-The Bay of Plenty assessment was rejected on account of strong conflict between abundance indices (standardised bottom trawl CPUE and Aerial Sightings).
-The East Northland to Hauraki Gulf assessment was not initially attempted because the abundance index, based on standardised bottom trawl CPUE (there are insufficient aerial sightings data for the East
+The Bay of Plenty assessment was rejected on account of strong conflict between abundance indices (standardised bottom trawl CPUE and aerial sightings).

-Northland area), showed conflicting trends in the positive-catch and proportion-of-zero-catch models.
+The East Northland to Hauraki Gulf assessment was not initially attempted because the abundance index, based on standardised bottom trawl CPUE (there are insufficient aerial sightings data for the East Northland area), showed conflicting trends in the positive-catch and proportion-of-zero-catch models.
 This conflict was due to a trend of increasing reporting of low catches in a tow.
 CPUE analysis was therefore conducted on data that had been amalgamated to the trip level, which successfully eliminated conflict between the positive-catch and proportion-of-zero-catch models.
 The resulting standardised bottom trawl CPUE index was accepted by the working group as an index of abundance (Figure 2), but an assessment was not attempted due to the lack of contrast within the index.

-Figure 2: Indices of abundance accepted for the two TRE 1 stocks. (a) Bay of Plenty standardised bottom trawl CPUE produced from CELR, TCEPR, and TCER data forms rolled-up to the trip level, (b) East Northland to Hauraki Gulf standardised bottom trawl CPUE produced from TCEPR/TCER data forms rolled-up to the trip level.
-Note that for each stock it is the combined index which is accepted as an index of abundance.
+Figure 2: Indices of abundance accepted for the East Northland to Hauraki Gulf stock.
+Standardised bottom trawl CPUE produced from TCEPR/TCER data forms rolled-up to the trip level.
+Note that it is the combined index which is accepted as an index of abundance.

-Patterns seen in the time-series of catch at-age data from TRE 1 suggest that the Bay of Plenty and East Northland regions are likely to constitute two biological sub-stocks (McKenzie et al 2015).
+Patterns seen in the time series of catch at-age data from TRE 1 suggest that the Bay of Plenty and East Northland regions are likely to constitute two biological sub-stocks (McKenzie et al 2016).
 An age-based total catch-history assessment model for the Bay of Plenty trevally sub-stock was unable to achieve plausible assessment results when both the aerial sightings and bottom trawl CPUE abundance indices were fitted or when the model was fitted to the aerial sightings index on its own (McKenzie et al 2015).
-The model was, however, able to achieve plausible estimates for $B{\theta}$ when the aerial index was excluded, achieving acceptable fits to both the bottom trawl CPUE and the bottom trawl age-composition data (McKenzie et al 2015).
-The working group accepted that the bottom-trawl-index-only model provided a basis for a future assessment of the Bay of Plenty sub-stock; and also recommended that the aerial sightings index should be dropped from future Bay of Plenty assessments due to inconsistency with the other observational data in the model, i.e., catch history, catch at-age, and bottom trawl CPUE.
+The model was, however, able to achieve plausible estimates for B{θ} when the aerial index was excluded, achieving acceptable fits to both the bottom trawl CPUE and the bottom trawl age composition data (McKenzie et al 2015).
+The working group accepted that the bottom-trawl-index-only model provided a basis for a future assessment of the Bay of Plenty sub-stock; and also recommended that the aerial sightings index should be dropped from future Bay of Plenty assessments due to inconsistency with the other observational data in the model, i.e., catch history, catch-at-age, and bottom trawl CPUE.
 The working group recommended that assessments for the TRE 1 east Northland and Bay of Plenty substocks should be undertaken, after completion of the next catch-at-age study for TRE 1.